 Across universities, the names for divisions can vary considerably.
-Bavarian universities are generally divided into Fakultäten, often translated as “faculties,” “departments,” or “schools.”
+Bavarian universities are generally divided into Fakultäten, often translated as “faculties,” “departments.”
 These are the principle administrative divisions responsible for research and teaching within a given discipline.

 Important decisions are carried out at faculty level.
-Faculties set the curricula for bachelor’s and master’s degree programs according to regulations established by the university.
-Faculties award doctoral degrees on the basis of these regulations.
+Faculties set the examination regulations and curricula for bachelor’s and master’s degree programs according to the general regulations established by the university.
+The faculties also award doctoral degrees.

 Often translated as “chair,” a Lehrstuhl is a kind of subdepartment at a university.
 Usually, a single professor leads the Lehrstuhl, which consists of professors, research assistants, doctoral candidates, student aids, and administrative staff.